This accessibility statement applies to the website: www.blackburn.gov.uk, which is managed by Blackburn with Darwen Council.

 - It’s not possible for users to modify text spacing or line height.

-- There are several colour contrast generated by our web content management errors on HTML elements that are visually hidden for accessibility reasons.
+- There are several colour contrast errors generated by our web content management system on HTML elements that are visually hidden for accessibility reasons.

 Issues with PDFs and other documents